Johann Friedrich Cotta (theologian)

-Johann Friedrich Cotta (12 March 1701 – 31 December 1779) was a German Lutheran theologian.
+Johann Friedrich Cotta (12 March 1701, Tübingen – 31 December 1779, Tübingen) was a German Lutheran theologian.

 Biography

 He was the son of Johann Georg Cotta, who was in turn the son of Johann Georg Cotta, the founder of the publishing J. G. Cotta publishing house.
 After studying theology at the University of Tübingen, Johann Friedrich began his academic career as lecturer at the University of Jena.
 He then traveled through Germany, France and the Netherlands, and, after spending several years in London, became professor at Tübingen in 1733.